-Much has been written about the methods in which PCBs were manufactured (NYAS 2005; ATSDR 2000; Pomerantz 1978).
+Much has been written about the methods in which PCBs were manufactured (Panero et al. 2005, ATSDR 2000, Pomerantz 1978).
 Similar methods were used to manufacture PCBs with the main variable being the starting materials of biphenyl and naphthalene.
 The manufacturing process for Aroclors involved the '... chlorination of biphenyl with anhydrous chlorine in the presence of a catalyst, such as iron filings or ferric chloride.
 The degree of chlorination, which determines the nature of the Aroclor, was controlled by the chlorine-contact time (range, 12-36 hours) in the reactor.'
 (ATSDR 2000)